 Peru - Windsor is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Peru - Windsor citizens is very high relative to the national average among all cities (21.84%): 34.19% of adults in Peru - Windsor have a bachelor's degree or even advanced degree.
+The population of Peru - Windsor is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.19% of adults in Peru - Windsor have a bachelor's degree or even advanced degree.

 The per capita income in Peru - Windsor in 2022 was $51,648, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $206,592 for a family of four.